ThiBsc/qtCustomPlugins/README.md

 ## Install
 After the build step, take the `.so` file and copy it into the QtCreator directory.
 Ex. `cp liblineeditregexplugin.so ~/Qt/Tools/QtCreator/lib/Qt/plugins/designer/`
-If the plugin is correctly installed, they appear in menu `Tools/Form Editor/About Qt Designer plugins`
+If the plugins are correctly installed, they appear in menu `Tools/Form Editor/About Qt Designer plugins`
 ![active designer](screenshots/active_in_designer.png)

 ## Plugins icons